DS4PS/cpp-524-sum-2020/schedule.md

 For the first step of your project you will fill out a one-page form to describe your proposed study with details on the program you will evaluate, the outcome of interest, and the population targetted by the program.

 This first step is designed to get feedback from the instructor in order to ensure you have picked an appropriate topic for the assignment.
-It is marked but not graded.
+This is graded as a pass / fail.

 <a class="uk-button uk-button-default" href="">Lab-02 Instructions</a>

 When you are complete:

-<a class="uk-button uk-button-primary" href="{{page.canvas.assignment_url}}">Submit Lab</a>
+<a class="uk-button uk-button-primary" href="{{https://canvas.asu.edu/courses/56453/assignments}}">Submit Step 01 - Pick Your Topic</a>

 <br>
 <br>